retsplines/blog/content/blog/digital-modulation-rp2350/index.md

 ![A logic analyser trace showing the I2S signals.](./i2sdata.png)

 My sample rate of 144kHz and 16-bit depth samples (16 bits for I, 16 bits for Q) works out at as a 4.608MHz bit-clock rate.
 For the I2S master PIO program, each data bit clocked out takes 2 PIO cycles, so the PIO clock needs to run at twice the intended bit-clock rate (9.216MHz).
-The PIO periperhals run from a integer-fractional divided system clock - I set this to run at (or as close as possible to) the target rate based on the system clock frequency I was using (200MHz).
+The PIO peripherals run from a integer-fractional divided system clock - I set this to run at (or as close as possible to) the target rate based on the system clock frequency I was using (200MHz).

 On the ARM core, I'm generating the symbols, pushing 0-padded samples into the RRC filter buffer, running the filter convolution and obtaining filtered samples.
 These are packed into 32-bit values (16 bit I, 16 bit Q) and pushed into the PIO TX FIFO with `pio_sm_put_blocking`, which as the name suggests blocks in the event the TX FIFO has no space.
 This effectively binds the main program to the rate of data leaving the I2S port.
 Longer term, I'd like to do something fancier with DMA where filtered samples are precomputed and loaded into a large buffer, then DMA'd into the TX FIFO based on data-requests from the PIO peripheral.
 This would decouple the modulation code from the transmit process.
 A typical TETRA burst is 255 symbols long, which at 8 samples per symbol is 2,040 samples, so 8,160 bytes, so buffering an entire burst before transmission would be very doable in that case.